valkey-io/valkey-doc/topics/transactions.md

 ## Errors inside a transaction

-During a transaction it is possible to encounter two kind of command errors:
+During a transaction it is possible to encounter two kinds of command errors:

 * A command may fail to be queued, so there may be an error before `EXEC` is called.
 For instance the command may be syntactically wrong (wrong number of arguments,